Kleene-Star/KleeneStar.Core/doc/kleenestar.object.md

 The **KleeneStar**.Core model describes a modular, object-oriented architecture for managing structured data objects within a systematic and extensible framework.
 It is based on the principle of separation of concerns and clear definition of interfaces for key functions such as object management, data modeling, and access control.

 At the center is the `IComponentManager` interface, which serves as the overarching management unit.
 Derived from it is `IObjectManager`, a specialized interface that provides all essential operations for object lifecycle management.
 These include creating, fetching, updating, deleting, and transitioning objects.
-These operations are event-driven, meaning that corresponding events are triggered on each change, such as ObjectCreated or ObjectUpdated.
+These operations are event-driven, meaning that corresponding events are triggered on each change, such as `ObjectCreated` or `ObjectUpdated`.

-Objects themselves are described by the IObject interface.
+Objects themselves are described by the `IObject` interface.
 In addition to a unique key, they contain metadata such as class, workspace, and current state.
-The content data of an object is organized as IValue instances, each representing a field and its value.
-Additionally, objects can be equipped with permission profiles (IPermissionsProfile) to define granular access rights.
+The content data of an object is organized as `IValue` instances, each representing a field and its value.
+Additionally, objects can be equipped with permission profiles (`IPermissionsProfile`) to define granular access rights.

-The architecture also foresees a clear separation between interfaces and implementations.
-IObject is implemented by the concrete Object class, which provides all defined properties and methods.
+The architecture also foresees a clear separation between interfaces and implementations. `IObject` is implemented by the concrete object class, which provides all defined properties and methods.
 This separation enables high flexibility and extensibility of the system.

 ## UI Concepts and Pages